Gorgonx7/sarama/Consumer-implementation.md

 ### PartitionConsumer

 `PartitionConsumer`s are spawned by a `Consumer` and are responsible for consuming from a single topic/partition.
-They store state specific to that partition, and manage one goroutine (`dispatcher`).
+They store state specific to that partition, and manage two goroutines (`dispatcher` and `responseFeeder`).

-The dispatcher is only responsible for associating the `PartitionConsumer` with a broker, so it is idle in normal operation.
+The `dispatcher` is only responsible for associating the `PartitionConsumer` with a broker, so it is idle in normal operation.
 It only activates when leadership changes in the cluster and the `PartitionConsumer` must change brokers.

+The `responseFeeder` is responsible for taking `FetchResponse`s returned from the broker and feeding the messages out to the user.

 ### brokerConsumer

-`consumerWorker`s work consuming from a single broker, and manage the set of `PartitionConsumers` that are currently led by their broker.
+`brokerConsumers`s work consuming from a single broker, and manage the set of `PartitionConsumers` that are currently led by that broker.

 They manage two goroutines: `subscriptionConsumer` which loops fetching from the broker, and `subscriptionManager` which serves to collect any new `PartitionConsumers` while `subscriptionConsumer` is blocked in network IO.